 Recurrent Urinary Tract Infection (UTI):

-Most of us experience a few urinary tract infections (UTIs) over our lifetime.
-“Honeymoon cystitis” is a common cause of UTI, occurring when bacteria from the vaginal area enter the bladder under certain conditions.
+Most of us get a few urinary tract infections (UTIs) in life.
+“Honeymoon cystitis” is a common cause, happening when bacteria from the vaginal area enter the bladder.
 Symptoms include burning during urination, blood in the urine, and fever.

 “Chinese medicine treats recurrent urinary tract infections in a different way,” says Jane Liu.
 “Acupuncturists focus on the body’s overall healing system, not just the site of infection.”
-The immune system is the body’s natural defense against viruses, bacteria, and yeast.
-Over time, however, it can weaken.
-For decades, conventional medicine has maintained that this decline is inevitable.
-New research suggests there may be ways to support the immune system and keep it functioning optimally.
-Chinese medicine is one such approach and appears to have immune-boosting effects.
+The immune system defends against viruses, bacteria, and yeast, but it can weaken over time.

 Urinary Incontinence: